cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

   # 1-click upgrade.
   sidecar_version = ""

-  # The range of ports that the sidecar will allow for incoming
+  # The ports that the sidecar will allow for incoming
   # connections.
 The set of ports below includes the default ports
   # for all of our currently supported repositories and considers
   # MongoDB ports in the range from 27017 to 27019.